What Are Solid Wood Cabinet Doors In Cabinetry?

+As a cabinet maker or contractor who is working to become the trusted installer in your market, you can’t afford to offer low-quality cabinet doors or uninspired designs.
+The kitchen is the heart of your customer’s home, and needs to be functional and enjoyable.
 A dark, cramped kitchen isn’t nearly as inviting or practical as one that’s spacious or cozy.
-When considering the essential elements of your kitchen — like countertops, appliances, hardware, and lighting — cabinet doors stand out for their impact on the room’s look and feel.
+When considering the essential elements of a kitchen — like countertops, appliances, hardware, and lighting — cabinet doors stand out for their impact on the room’s look and feel.
+Choosing the correct cabinet door style is crucial.
+You don’t want to break the bank, but you also don’t want to use cheap and low-quality cabinet doors in your designs.

-You’ve likely heard of solid wood cabinet doors.
-But are they the right choice for your kitchen?
+You’ve likely heard of solid wood doors.
+But are they the right choice for your designs?

 At Cutting Edge, we have produced solid wood cabinet doors for over 20 years.
 We understand how to make them and the benefits and drawbacks.